peter2520/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+_Setting:_ In the recycling station/room

+_Players:_ People who are confused about recycling

+_Activity:_ The players show their recycling/trash to the sensor of the interactive device, and the device tell the player how to throw their recycling/trash through lights of different colors.

+_Goals:_ Make recycling faster and successful

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*